Ometria/ometria.android_sdk/README.md

 ### Handling interaction with notifications that contain URLs

-Ometria allows you to send URLs alongside your push notifications and allows you to handle them on the device.
+Ometria allows you to send URLs and tracking info alongside your push notifications and allows you to handle them on the device.

 By default, the Ometria SDK automatically handles any interaction with push notifications that contain URLs by opening them in a browser.